-Space Weather is the study of the processes originating on the Sun and propagating through the Solar System, which effects people and technology in Space and on the Earth.
-KTH has implemented the massively parallel Particle-in-Cell code, iPIC3D, as a C++ program using MPI and OpenMP.
+Space Weather is the study of the processes originating on the Sun and propagating through the Solar System, which effects people and technology in Space and on the Earth, ranging from auroras in the polar regions to electromagnetic disturbances causing disruptive currents in infrastructure such as power and communication lines.

-iPIC3D, as the AllScale pilot application focuses on the plasma particles interacting with the Earth’s magnetic field.
+iPIC3D, as the AllScale pilot application, focuses on the plasma particles interacting with the Earth’s magnetic field.
 Some highly energetic particles are trapped within the Van Allen radiation belts while others escape the confinement of the Earth’s magnetic field.
 This leads to large load imbalances since most of the particles are concentrate close to the Earth (violet cloud in the figure), while few particles are located in other space regions (almost not visible particle outside the violet cloud in the figure).

 The current implementation of iPIC3D has considerable load imbalance problems.
 In AllScale, the numerical scheme of iPIC3D is redesigned to exploit the nested recursive parallelism, in order to benefit from the dynamic load balancing and resilience functionality, as supported by the AllScale Environment.

 By redesigning the numerical scheme for iPIC3D to enable task-based nested recursive parallelism, we aim at leveraging nested recursive parallelism based on the AllScale API as well as reducing the total amount of global communication and synchronization by 80%, which will eventually lead to a much better scaling behavior for iPIC3D on massively parallel computing systems.
 Furthermore, the AllScale Environment will enable reduction of either energy or resource consumption, by at least 25%, while not causing an execution penalty of more than 10%.